PDAL/PDAL/doc/stages/readers.stac.rst

 filename
     STAC endpoint, local or remote, that corresponds to a Catalog or Feature.

-asset_name
+asset_names
-    The name of the asset that should be looked at to find the source data.
+    The list of asset names that should be looked at to find the source data.
     The default is 'data'.

 date_ranges